ppy/osu-wiki/news/2024/2024-03-17-project-loved-march-2024.md

 200 BPM, 2:36 | 8.01★\
 *description written by ::Dahcreeper::{ user=6926006 }*

-::TenyO::{ user=1636577 }/[ExGon](https://osu.ppy.sh/users/214187)'s *Avalon* is a timeless classic for osu!catch, as it was hard to play any multiplayer lobby back in 2016–2017 without playing this map at least once or twice.
+::TenyO::{ user=1636577 }/::ExGon::{ user=214187 }'s *Avalon* is a timeless classic for osu!catch, as it was hard to play any multiplayer lobby back in 2016–2017 without playing this map at least once or twice.
 This map features all kinds of crazy patterns like difficult spacings, cross-screen hyper left-rights, difficult stair and wiggle sections and precision-based stacks.
 This map truly has it all and gives a sense of what a hard map back in the day was like.

 ## osu!mania

-The osu!mania Loved candidates were chosen by ::elexire::{ user=9206093 }, [kadoen](https://osu.ppy.sh/users/12780575), ::Leeju::{ user=18219603 }, [Paturages](https://osu.ppy.sh/users/1375479), ::Silhoueska Elze::{ user=11517895 }, [SunApple](https://osu.ppy.sh/users/11817622), and ::YuEast 2018::{ user=13953619 }!
+The osu!mania Loved candidates were chosen by ::elexire::{ user=9206093 }, ::kadoen::{ user=12780575 }, ::Leeju::{ user=18219603 }, ::Paturages::{ user=1375479 }, ::Silhoueska Elze::{ user=11517895 }, ::SunApple::{ user=11817622 }, and ::YuEast 2018::{ user=13953619 }!

 <div align="center">
   <video width="95%" controls>